vdaas/vald/docs/guides/configurations.md

       ...
 ```

-wait-for type initContainers checks readiness port of target component is ok or not every "sleepDuration" seconds.
+"wait-for" type initContainers check readiness port of the target component is ok or not every "sleepDuration" seconds.
 Once it became ready, the initContainer returns zero and become "Completed" status.

 The definitions can be found in `_helpers.tpl` in Chart's templates directory.